mbwilding/dygma-layer-switcher/readme.md

 Use the `dygma-layer-switcher-ui` to generate or edit a config file.

+Alternatively, you can create and/or modify `config.yml` file in the working directory.

 ```yaml
 # Port of the keyboard for RF and USB, can be seen when selecting the keyboard in bazecor.
 comm_port: "COM5"